Skip to main content

 Inherent Resilience and Asynchronicity

 Synchronous API calls create “chains of failure.”
 If a downstream service is slow or unavailable, the upstream caller is blocked, and the failure can cascade, bringing down the entire user request.
-With EDA, the message broker acts as a durable buffer.
-If a consumer service is down, the events are safely persisted, and the producer remains unaffected.
-The system “heals” itself once the consumer recovers.
+With background tasks, Trigger.dev acts as a durable buffer.
+If a downstream dependency is slow or temporarily down, the task can retry without blocking the original request, and the user-facing response is unaffected.
 In Tuturuuu:

-• Events are retried automatically (Trigger.dev handles retries)
+• Tasks are retried automatically (Trigger.dev manages retries and backoff)

 Natural Scalability and Load Leveling